nkpn/archive-test/README.md

-# How to run the script
+# How to run the main script

 please enter 'node test.cjs' to your console

+# How to run test:

+please enter 'npm run test'